UK Packaging Waste Signage Requirements by 2027 Revoked

 A black and white sign with a white circle and arrowAI-generated content may be incorrect., Picture

-• For packaging with multiple components, each separable part (up to four) must feature its own instructions, ensuring that consumers handle each item appropriately.
+• For packaging with multiple components, each separable part (up to four) should feature its own instructions, ensuring that consumers handle each item appropriately.

 • When a component’s recycling requires manual action (such as removing a film or lid), a separate and specific instruction is necessary.